 17. Charter Communications

 Buffett entered CHTR in the second quarter of 2014, but he has seemingly lost his love for the telecom company in recent years.
-His position has been trimmed down from 9.4 million shares in early 2017 to just 5.7 million shares as of Berkshire's most recent 13-F. The move away from Charter meshed with a lousy 2018 for the stock, which lost 15% that year, though Buffett dropped another fifth of his position in Q1 2019 - during which CHTR roared ahead by nearly 22%.
+His position has been trimmed down from 9.4 million shares in early 2017 to just 5.4 million shares as of Berkshire's most recent 13F.
+The move away from Charter meshed with a lousy 2018 for the stock, which lost 15% that year, though Buffett dropped another fifth of his position in Q1 2019 - during which CHTR roared ahead by nearly 22%.
+Berkshire shed another 284,102 in the second quarter.

 Shares held: 38,565,570